micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And casting the pieces of silver [forward] into the [Holy Place of the [^b]sanctuary of the] temple, he departed; and he went off and hanged himself.
+And casting the pieces of silver [forward] into the [Holy Place of the sanctuary of the] temple, he departed; and he went off and hanged himself.